ClickHouse/ClickHouse/docs/en/operations/analyzer.md

 ## Known incompatibilities

-In ClickHouse version `24.3`, new query analysis was enabled by default.
+In ClickHouse version `24.3`, the new query analyzer was enabled by default.
 Despite fixing a large number of bugs and introducing new optimizations, it also introduces some breaking changes in ClickHouse behaviour.
+Please read the following changes to determine how to rewrite your queries for the new analyzer.

-### Invalid before optimization queries
+### Invalid queries are no longer optimized

 The previous query planning infrastructure applied AST-level optimizations before the query validation step.
 Optimizations could rewrite the initial query so it becomes valid and can be executed.

-In the new infrastructure, query validation takes place before the optimization step.
+In the new analyzer, query validation takes place before the optimization step.
 This means that invalid queries that were possible to execute before are now unsupported.
 In such cases, the query must be fixed manually.